dzhuang/django-galleryfield/README.rst

 .. image:: https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336
    :target: https://pycqa.github.io/isort/

-Django AJAX form widgets and model fields for multiple images upload with progress bar.
+Django model fields ``GalleryField`` with AJAX form widgets and for multiple images upload with progress bar.
 This package is **NOT** about how to elegantly render multiple images in a page, but how to CRUD multiple images in a model field, which makes it possible for easy permission control.

 Features